Research Methods (Behavioural Science)

 1 year full-time

-Students intending to have a career as a research psychologist or behavioural scientist need to acquire a high level of research skills at postgraduate level.
-Research methods training therefore forms a central part of the MA course, including both quantitative and qualitative research methods.
-One third of the course is also devoted to the dissertation which may be carried out in any area of psychology related to behavioural science.
+Students intending to have a career as a research psychologist need to acquire a high level of research skills at postgraduate level.
+Research methods training, co-ordinated through the Durham Research Methods Centre, therefore forms a central part of the MA course, including both quantitative and qualitative research methods.
+One third of the course is also devoted to the dissertation which may be carried out in any area of psychology related to development.
 The taught course modules include both generic and subject level components, providing an introduction to broad issues and methodological approaches in behavioural science and the social sciences.

 The course is delivered through a mixture of lectures, seminars and practical classes.
-Lectures provide key information on a particular topic.
+Lectures provide key information on a particular topic related to research methods or behavioural science.
 Seminars are held in order that smaller group teaching can take place, with focused discussion on specific topics.
 Finally, practical and workshop classes allow you to gain direct experience, particularly in how to use statistical tools.

 The balance of this type of activity varies as a function of the module.
 This is a one year course, with students having the summer term to work on dissertation related activities.
 You will typically attend approximately 12 hours a week comprising lectures, tutorials and seminars.
 Outside timetabled contact hours, you are also expected to undertake your own independent study to prepare for your classes and broaden your subject knowledge, as well as conduct your dissertation.
 Independent study is a key element to the course, with complex factors raised in lectures that do assume some prior knowledge of the topic area.